Great sex doesn't have to be perfect.

 Think about every love scene you've ever seen on film or read about in a book.
 The couples are almost always beautiful and seem to be perfectly matched sexually.
 They automatically know how to send each other into such physical ecstasy that comparisons to fireworks seem tame.

 Everything just seems to fit naturally and stay that way, no matter how energetic the endeavor.
 There's never a hair out of place, no smudged makeup, and, unless it's a comedy, no bad smells.

-If you have ever actually had a sexual encounter, you might think something is truly wrong with you if you compare your reality to these fantasy moments.
-My bed, for example, isn't big enough to roll around in without falling off like some of these couples'.
+If you've ever actually had a sexual encounter, you might think something's truly wrong with you if you compare your reality to these fantasy moments.
+My bed, for example, isn't big enough to roll around in without falling off like some of these couples.
 I also question where all the arms and legs go while they're rolling around and how no one gets seriously hurt.

 I do remember quite clearly the first time a love scene came close to what really might happen when a couple gets physical.
 The hero and heroine in Judith Krantz's Princess Daisy have just made love for the first time.
-As they are lying in afterglow, she squeezes out a little fart.
-She is mortified but the hero, in his very perfect way, finds it — and her — adorable.
+As they're lying in afterglow, she squeezes out a little fart.
+She's mortified, but the hero, in his very perfect way, finds it — and her — adorable.

 Sex can also create more concerning situations for one or both of you: a painful position, cramps, someone's hair being painfully pulled, or, the ultimate disaster, one of you being unable to perform in the expected and desired way.

 No matter the level of awkwardness or disappointment, how both of you respond says a lot about your relationship, both present and in the future.